alitskevich/arrmatura/README.md

     setSrc(value){
         this.url = URL.parse(value)
     }
     // updates component state.
 Patched by framework.
-May use '__assign__' in overriden method. assign(delta) { ... }
+May use 'super_render' in overriden method. assign(delta) { ... }
     // renders component UI.
 Patched by framework.
-May use '__render__' in overriden method. render() { ... }
+May use 'super_render' in overriden method. render() { ... }
     // adds function to be called on component done.
 Patched by framework. defer(cb){ ... }